Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Introduction

-We find that both the nested hierarchy and power-law models adequately characterize the complex interactions within cryptocurrency markets.
-Moreover, both in simulations and in empirical cryptocurrency data, hybrid models—and more generally, deep learning-based models—significantly improve the estimation of the population covariance matrix on one hand, and, on the other, enhance financial metrics in out-of-sample walk-forward analyses.
+We find that both the nested hierarchical and power-law covariance models provide an adequate characterization of the complex interactions observed in cryptocurrency markets.
+Moreover, in both simulation studies and empirical cryptocurrency data, hybrid approaches—and, more broadly, deep learning–based methods—lead to statistically meaningful improvements in population covariance matrix estimation and, in turn, to enhanced out-of-sample financial performance in walk-forward analyses.
+Although the covariance matrix is not the sole ingredient of an investment strategy, its accurate estimation plays a central role in controlling portfolio volatility across different market conditions, with implications that extend beyond the classical portfolio optimization paradigm~\cite{makridakis2024avoiding}.

-Although the covariance matrix is not the only element involved in an investment strategy, its accurate estimation enables better control of volatility under different scenarios—not only within portfolio theory.
-For instance, one of the most recent and prestigious forecasting competitions found that the main determinant of predictive accuracy was the ability to control volatility, regardless of model complexity~\cite{makridakis2024avoiding}.

-On the other hand, while recent studies have explored the use of deep learning for estimating eigenvalues within invariant estimator frameworks~\cite{bongiorno2025end}, or through reinforcement learning approaches to shrinkage estimation~\cite{mattera2023shrinkage}, to the best of our knowledge, this is the first work to propose a hybrid method that integrates the theoretical robustness of RMT with the representational power of deep neural networks applied to eigenvectors, specifically leveraging the ResNet architecture.
+Nevertheless, it is important to emphasize that the scope of the proposed approach is not restricted to financial systems.
+More generally, any high-dimensional system whose dependence structure can be modeled as a low-rank deformation of a Wishart ensemble may benefit from hybrid covariance estimators that explicitly incorporate eigenvector information.
+Such hybrid approaches are particularly relevant for systems that inherently exhibit complex nested, hierarchical, or multiscale structures, where purely eigenvalue-based denoising techniques may fail to capture essential geometric and structural properties encoded in the eigenvectors.
+From a statistical-physics perspective, this corresponds to exploiting information beyond spectral outliers—namely, the collective organization of eigenmodes—which plays a central role in inference problems exhibiting detectability phase transitions~\cite{johnstone2001distribution, bloemendal2013limits, feral2009largest}.

 Section 2 presents the investment strategy used to allocate capital across the set of cryptocurrencies.
 In Section 3, we introduce the covariance matrix estimators derived from both RMT and deep learning (ResNet), as well as the proposed hybrid and two-step estimators.
 Section 4 details the proposed covariance matrix models used in the simulations, highlighting that the power-law model represents a novel contribution not previously discussed in the literature.
 Section 5 presents and discusses the results of the simulations, while Section 6 analyzes the findings related to the cryptocurrency dataset.
 Finally, Section 7 concludes the study and discusses potential avenues for future research.